coleifer/huey/docs/troubleshooting.rst

 ReadOnlyError after a Redis failover
-    ``ReadOnlyError: You can't write against a read only replica`` means huey is connected to a Redis instance that has been demoted to replica -- typically because huey was pointed at a static host (or load-balancer address) in a replicated setup, and a failover occurred.
+    ``ReadOnlyError: You can't write against a read only replica`` means huey is connected to a Redis instance that has been demoted to replica, typically because huey was pointed at a static host (or load-balancer address) in a replicated setup, and a failover occurred.
 Use a Sentinel-managed connection pool so the client re-discovers the current